 While the overall burden of proof rests with the Complainant, panels have recognized that this could result in the often impossible task of proving a negative, requiring information that is often primarily within the knowledge of the Respondent.
-Therefore a Complainant is required to make out a prima facie case that the Respondent lacks rights or legitimate interests.
+Therefore, a Complainant is required to make out a prima facie case that the Respondent lacks rights or legitimate interests.
 Once such prima facie case is made, the Respondent carries the burden of demonstrating rights or legitimate interests in the domain name.
-Thus it is clear that the Respondent is using the disputed domain name in bad faith and has registered the domain name to cash-in on the reputation of the Complainant's mark and to prevent the owner of the trademark or service mark from reflecting the mark in a corresponding domain name.
+Thus, it is clear that the Respondent is using the disputed domain name in bad faith and has registered the domain name in order to prevent the owner of the trademark or service mark from reflecting the mark in a corresponding domain name.